usert5432/vlne/doc/source/tutorials/nova/evaluation.rst

 2. ``scripts/eval/make_binstat_plots.py`` -- script to plot Mean/RMS of the
    energy resolution vs true energy.

-3. ``scripts/eval/make_auxiliary_plots.py`` -- script to plot 2D histograms
-   of energy resolution vs true energy.
-And to plot the energy histograms themselves.

 To run one of these scripts you can use the following simplified command: